 The detrimental effects on the liver and metabolism caused by these high strength concoctions of 60% to 90% alcohol, was of great concern to us.
 There had to be a better way to make our tinctures for horses.
 Over proof alcohol extracts for horses was not an option considering the adverse effects on the liver and internal organs.
 Incredibly, one company making these extracts for horses, boasted about their high strength extracts, whilst dissing vinegar tinctures and honey referring to them as fillers!

 The History of Apples and Vinegar - Ancient Remedies for Modern TimesThe medieval German herbalist Hildegard of Bingen prescribed raw apples as a tonic and cooked apples as the first treatment for any sickness.

 Apples have been used medicinally since Ayurvedic physicians first prescribed them to relieve diarrhea.
 Apple sauce is still a diarrhea treatment today, the pectins being the active ingredient to cleanse a deranged gut.
 Giving raw dessert apples to horses, cleanses the linings of their gut.

 The thieves bargained their secret recipe of herbs, garlic and vinegar for a concession to be hanged rather than be burnt at the stake.
-The recipe devised by the mother of one of the thieves, a humble herbalist and midwife came from her herbal knowledge!
+The recipe was devised by the mother of one of the thieves.
+The cure for plague, came from a humble herbalist and midwife using her herbal knowledge!